rajrao/mypublicnotes/PowerBi/ConnectToAnExcelFileInOneDrive.md

+**Overview**

+There are 4 major steps to using an excel file stored in a sharepoint folder.
+A big reason to use sharepoint/onedrive as your source, is that it allows you to refresh your dataset in PowerBi.com.
+1. Upload the file.
+2. Get the path to the file in sharepoint/one-drive.
+3. Reference the file as a datasource in PowerBi.
+4. Publish your dataset to PowerBi.com and set the data-source credentials.

+**Here are the steps in detail**

-1. Upload the file to your organization's onedrive/sharepoint folder.
+1. **Upload the file** to your organization's onedrive/sharepoint folder.

-2. Get the link to the file in sharepoint:
+2. **Get the link to the file** in sharepoint:
    There are 2 ways to get the link to the file:

    1. **The easy way** (using Excel desktop - added 2022-09-06):